wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 Without losing generality, we assume that a cycle is formed after the invalidation protocol is executed on the current root node X (the node that has height D + 1).
-The cycle is in this form: `X -> ... -> Y -> ... -> Z -> ... -> X`, in which Y and Z are nodes in the original subtree of depth D. Since both Y and Z are below X in the tree, according to what we have proved above, we know (X, Y) -> (Y, Y) and (Z, Z) -> (X, Z)
+The cycle is in this form: `X -> ... -> Y -> ... -> Z -> ... -> X`, in which Y and Z are nodes in the original subtree of depth D, and notation like X -> Y indicates that the invalidation protocol starting at X is serialized before the protocol starting at Y. Since both Y and Z are below X in the tree, according to what we have proved above, we know (1) (X, Y) -> (Y, Y) and (2) (Z, Z) -> (X, Z).
+Since Y -> Z, but it is unclear if Y is above Z or below Z, we need a case-by-case discussion.
+Assuming Y is below Z, then we have (3) (X, Z) -> (X, Y) since the protocol starting X always lock cache objects on the path down the hierarchy.